-At present, timeouts, OOPSes (thanks to our zero OOPS policy), security bugs, regressions (including supported-browser issues) and stakeholder escalations are all marked as Critical.
-Non-security bugs should also be tagged "oops", "regression", etc. so that the reason for their importance is clear.
-Other types of bug may also be Critical; Francis or Robert will expect you to justify marking any other type of bug as Critical.
+At present, security bugs, regressions (including supported-browser issues) and stakeholder escalations are all marked as Critical.
+Non-security bugs should also be tagged "regression" etc. so that the reason for their importance is clear.
+Other types of bug may also be Critical; project leads will expect you to justify marking any other type of bug as Critical.

 If all is well with Launchpad, there should be no Critical bugs.

-We mark as Low any bug that we recognise as legitimate but that is not scheduled for Canonical staff to fix in the next 6 months.
+We mark as Low any bug that we recognise as legitimate but that is not a priority for Canonical staff to fix.
 This is not the same as planning not to fix the bug; it means that we don't know when we will fix it, if at all.
 This includes AAA conformance accessibility bugs.

 We do not use Medium or Wishlist.
-This is primarily to avoid giving false hope to people who are interested in a bug that is neither Critical nor High: if it does not have one of these statuses, we think it is unlikely we will fix it in the next six months.
+This is primarily to avoid giving false hope to people who are interested in a bug that is neither Critical nor High: if it does not have one of these statuses, we think it is unlikely we will focus effort on it.